Blotch3D/Blotch3D/README.md

 of the Matrix class that let you easily set and change the scaling, translation, rotation, etc. of a matrix.

-When you change anything about a sprite's matrix, you also change the orientation and position of its child sprites, if any.
+When you change anything about a sprite's matrix, you also change it for the child sprites, if any.
 That is, subsprites reside in the parent sprite's coordinate system.
 For example, if a child sprite's matrix scales it by 3, and its parent sprite's matrix scales by 4, then the child sprite will be scaled by 12 in world space.
 Likewise, rotation, shear, and translation are inherited, as well.

 There are also static and instance Matrix methods and operator overloads to "multiply" matrices to form a single matrix which combines the